-- 31. Subsection (3) provides that the court may make a female genital mutilation protection order on its own initiative or on a motion of the prosecutor. - 32.
-Subsection (4) provides that a female genital mutilation protection order made under this section is to be treated as if made in civil proceedings, in order to bring it within the ambit of the subsequent provisions on variation, discharge and extension of orders, and to make it subject to the appeal provisions of the Courts Reform (Scotland) Act 2014.
+33.39.
+Subsection (4) provides that a female genital mutilation protection order made under this section is otherwise to be treated as if made in civil proceedings, in order to bring it within the ambit of the subsequent provisions on variation, discharge and extension of orders in the civil court.